onzfonz/comp227/src/content/2/en/part2d.md

 }
 ```

-We create a new object for the note but omit the `id` property since it's better to let the server generate ids for our resources!
+We create a new object for the task but omit the `id` property since it's better to let the server generate ids for our resources!

 The object is sent to the server using the axios `post` method.
 The registered event handler logs the response that is sent back from the server to the console.

-When we try to create a new note, the following output pops up in the console:
+When we try to create a new task, the following output pops up in the console:

 ![data json output in console](../../images/2/20e.png)

-The newly created note resource is stored in the value of the `data` property of the `response` object.
+The newly created task resource is stored in the value of the `data` property of the `response` object.

 Sometimes it can be useful to inspect HTTP requests in the ***Network*** tab of Chrome developer tools,
 which was used heavily at the beginning of [part 0](/part0/fundamentals_of_web_apps#http-get):